LiliZhu1999/Resume_Lili_Zhu/README.md

     - Expected Graduation Date: Fall 2021
     - B.S., Computer Science
     - GPA of 3.856

- - MiraCosta College, Oceanside CA
-    - Associate of Computer Science, May 2019
-    - GPA of 4.0

- - President's List for the fall 2017, Spring 2018, Fall 2018, Spring 2019, MiraCosta College

  - Ranked in top 25% of contestants in Canadian Intermediate Mathematics Contest, 2014